OpenDriveLab/Openpilot-Deepdive/README.md

 ***
 # Citation
-Please use the following citation when referencing our repo or [arXiv]().
+Please use the following citation when referencing our repo or [arXiv](https://arxiv.org/abs/2206.08176).
 ```
 @article{chen2022op,
    title={Level 2 Autonomous Driving on a Single Device: Diving into the Devils of Openpilot},
-   author={Chen, Li and Tang, Tutian and Cai, Zhitian and Li, Yang and Wu Penghao and Li, Hongyang and Shi, Jianping and Qiao, Yu and Yan, Junchi},
+   author={Li Chen and Tutian Tang and Zhitian Cai and Yang Li and Penghao Wu and Hongyang Li and Jianping Shi and Junchi Yan and Yu Qiao},
-   journal={arXiv preprint arXiv:},
+   journal={arXiv preprint arXiv:2206.08176},
    year={2022}
 }
 ```